The question, “Can a Christian divorce an unbeliever?” is frequently asked.

 Paul’s Fourth Guiding Doctrine: DIVORCE

 Contrary to what we are led to believe marital divorce is not prohibited anywhere in scripture.
-If divorce was prohibited anywhere in God’s word, then Paul’s instructions in First Corinthians 7 would have simply referred believers to the biblical prohibition and moved on.
+If divorce was prohibited anywhere in God’s word, then Paul’s instructions in First Corinthians 7 would have simply referred the believers at Corinth to the biblical prohibition chapter and verse and moved on.
 But that is not what we find Paul doing.
 Instead Paul wrote a new doctrine to govern divorce for the unequally yoked Christian (The New Testament equivalent to Deuteronomy 24).

 So what does God’s word have to say about divorce?
 The guidelines for the use of divorce are provided in Mosaic Law (Deuteronomy 24).
 The guidelines for divorce for unequally yoked Israelites are provided in Deuteronomy 21:10-14.
 God divorced Israel because she continued to be unbelieving—God would not remain unequally yoked to Israel.
 Ezra and Nehemiah commanded divorce for all who married unbelievers (Ezra 9-10).
 And properly taught God does not hate divorce but rather the abusive use of divorce in Malachi chapter 2, which is also what our Lord Jesus teaches against in Matthew 19.
-Marriage is a covenant.
+Marriage is a bi-lateral covenant.
 Whenever the conditions of a covenant are broken the covenant is broken and the innocent party is no longer bound by the covenant.
 Divorce used properly is nothing more than an acknowledgement that one’s marriage covenant has been broken by their spouse and the innocent party is declaring their separation from that covenant breaker.
 The typical teaching on forgiveness and restoration is simply unbiblical.
 Forgiveness is a duty of every believer, but being restored to a covenant breaker is not normative in God’s word.
 God’s wisdom and word dictates separation from covenant breakers.
+FYI: Most sins do not rise to the level of breaking a covenant.
+Two Christians must and will live together continually forgiving one another and coming together in the love of God thousands of times during a lifetime together, but breaking the marriage covenant is committing treachery against one’s spouse…against the very marriage itself.

 So Then, How Can The Unjustified Spouse Become Sanctified?

 Cornelius was sanctified in the way that Paul is saying an unbelieving spouse must be sanctified.
-When the unbelieving spouse is sanctified by the believing spouse they will have the quality of character and the power of ability for producing holiness in abundance.
-In other words, they will believe the word of God and submit to the body of Christ even though the Holy Spirit has yet to quicken them into the body of Christ.
-This is a very strange doctrine for those who sadly believe that a man can will his way into the body of Christ.
-No man can will or work his way into the body of Christ.
+The unequally yoked marriage will have the quality of character and the power of ability (Fifth aspect of definition of ‘sanctify’) for producing holiness in abundance when, and only when, the unbelieving spouse is sanctified by the believing spouse in the same way that Cornelius was sanctified by joining the worship of God in the temple.
+In other words, they will believe the word of God and submit to the body of Christ even though the Holy Spirit has yet to quicken them into the body of saints.
+Unfortunately, this will appear as a very strange doctrine for those who wrongly believe that a man can will his way into the body of Christ.
+No man can will or work his way into the body of Christ (Romans 9:16, Ephesians 2:8-9).
 Unless God performs a quickening work in us we cannot be children of God.
 We are entirely dependent upon God’s Holy Spirit to breathe life into our spiritually dead bodies.
-But in rare instances we can align ourselves with the people of God and as did Cornelius fear God until He smiles upon us.
+But in rare instances unbelievers can align themselves with the people of God and as did Cornelius fear God and cry out to him until he brings them into the fold.

 Being sanctified as Paul says in 1 Corinthians 7:14 is not merely a social sanction that somehow allows light to fellowship with darkness.
 God forbid!
-It means that the unbelieving spouse fears God and submits to the ways of the Lord in all ways so that the married couple can live in peace and harmony.
+It means that the unbelieving spouse fears God and submits to the ways of the Lord in all ways so that the married couple can live in peace and harmony, and so that the children will be holy.